kinecosystem/kin-website-docs/docs/ios/sdk.md

 4. Go to **Build Phases**, expand Target Dependencies, and add `KinSDK`.
 5. In Swift, `import KinSDK` and you are good to go!
 (We haven't yet tested Objective-C.)

-## API Overview

-Adding Kin features to your app means using the SDK to:
+## Using the Kin SDK

+Integrating the Kin SDK into your app enables your iOS client to perform the following actions:

-- Access the Kin Blockchain
+- Accessing the Kin Blockchain
-- Manage Kin accounts
+- Managing Kin accounts
-- Execute transactions against Kin accounts
+- Executing transactions against Kin accounts

+### Accessing the Kin Blockchain
-The two main classes of the Kin SDK for iOS are `KinClient` and `KinAccount`.
+The two main classes of the Kin SDK for iOS used for accessing the Kin blockchain are `KinClient` and `KinAccount`.

-### KinClient
+#### Creating kinClient Object

 iOS apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
 The following statement creates a `KinClient` object, which includes methods to manage accounts on the Kin Blockchain.